 We were not afraid of death.

-On the national-level, the NAACP is cold to the Summer Project, "We're sitting this one out," NAACP chief Roy Wilkins tells the press.
-But most local chapters in Mississippi actively support the effort, NAACP lawyers agree to provide legal services, and state NAACP Chair Aaron Henry is active with the MFDP.
+On the national-level, the NAACP is cold to the Summer Project, "We're sitting this one out," NAACP chief Roy Wilkins tells the press, but most local chapters in Mississippi actively support the effort.
+NAACP affiliated lawyers agree to provide legal services, and state NAACP Chair Aaron Henry is active with the MFDP.
 (NAACP is still active today: NAACP website.)

 With a thousand volunteers working across the state, a flood of arrests, free speech, voter registration, and other civil liberties cases is expected, far more than the few Black attorneys in Mississippi can possibly handle.
 So outside legal support for Freedom Summer is essential, and a number of different organizations participate.
 Each group has one or more staff lawyers who are licensed to practice in Mississippi, with much of the actual work done by out-of-state attorneys who volunteer to spend from one to several weeks — often their vacation time — supporting the Freedom Movement.
 The main legal groups are: